StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_events.md

 ## Overview

-The StackState Splunk integration collects events from Splunk by executing Splunk saved searches that have been specified in the StackState Agent V1 Splunk events check configuration.
-In order to receive Splunk events data in StackState, you will therefore need to add configuration to both Splunk and the StackState Agent V1.
+The StackState Splunk integration collects events from Splunk by executing Splunk saved searches that have been specified in the StackState API-Integration Agent Splunk events check configuration.
+In order to receive Splunk events data in StackState, you will therefore need to add configuration to both Splunk and the StackState API-Integration Agent.

 * [In Splunk](#splunk-saved-search), there should be at least one saved search that generates the events data you want to retrieve.
-* [In StackState Agent V1](#agent-check), a Splunk events check should be configured to connect to your Splunk instance and execute the relevant Splunk saved searches.
+* [In the StackState API-Integration Agent](#agent-check), a Splunk events check should be configured to connect to your Splunk instance and execute the relevant Splunk saved searches.

-The Splunk events check on StackState Agent V1 will execute all configured Splunk saved searches periodically.
+The Splunk events check on the StackState API-Integration Agent will execute all configured Splunk saved searches periodically.
 Data will be requested from the last received event timestamp up until now.

 ## Splunk saved search

 ### Fields used

-StackState Agent V1 executes the Splunk saved searches configured in the [Splunk events Agent check configuration file](#agent-check) and pushes retrieved data to StackState as a telemetry stream.
+The StackState API-Integration Agent executes the Splunk saved searches configured in the [Splunk events Agent check configuration file](#agent-check) and pushes retrieved data to StackState as a telemetry stream.
 The following fields from the results of a saved search are sent to StackState:

 | Field | Type | Description |
 | :--- | :--- | :--- |